Translated by ALICE GUTHRIE

 Avenue Mohammed V is silent and desolate this late at night, empty apart from a few stray cats meowing like newborn babies; it’s a creepy sound.
 Then a she-dog ambles up, stops in front of me, and raises her tail at a black male dog limping past.
 A single bark of seduction from her and he’s mounting her.
 They’re cleaved to each other, clinging on, and she shuts her eyes in ecstasy, surrenders to his movements.
 A delicious tingle runs through me.
 How lucky they are!
 They do it in public.
 They’re shameless—as the saying goes, “Not only God sees them but his servants do too.”
 They don’t have to worry about a police patrol, or about what people will say.

-Bushta shouts, “I’m gonna kick the fucking shit out of them!”
+Bushta shouts, “Kick the shit out of them!”

 I take no notice of him.
 He flings a stone at the dogs, and when it hits them they both let out a shrill yelp that sounds like a human sob, and then separate.
 If I were them I’d attack him and bite his buttocks.